Tranmere, Tasmania

 Tranmere is a riverside suburb, with views across the Derwent River to the Hobart city centre.

 History

+The stretch of land from Droughty Point to Tranmere was historically known as trumanyapayna, in what is recognised as the paredareme region.
 Tranmere was gazetted as a locality in 1970.
 It may have been named for a ship which brought livestock from England in 1827.

 Geography

 The waters of the River Derwent estuary form the western and southern boundaries.

 Road infrastructure

 Route B33 (South Arm Highway) passes to the north.
 From there, Oceana Drive and Tranmere Road provide access to the locality.